Natural Resources

 Dakota Prairie Grasslands Monitoring Program

 The Grasslands Plan Monitoring Program is a structured system for assessing and evaluating the health and condition of grassland ecosystems.
-It helps determine if management practices, like restoration efforts, improve grassland health and habitat suitability.
+It helps determine whether management practices, such as restoration efforts, improve grassland health and habitat suitability.
 The program often uses specific protocols, like the Grassland Effectiveness Monitoring (GEM) protocol, to collect data on vegetation, habitat structure, and plant species to gauge changes in habitat.

 The Biennial Monitoring Evaluation Report evaluates monitoring questions and indicators presented in the Land Resource Management Plan Monitoring Plan chapter concerning management actions carried out in the plan area.
-The report is not a decision document; it is designed to provide the necessary information to help the responsible official determine a course of action based on recommended management adjustments within the report.
+The report is not a decision document; it is designed to provide the necessary information to help the responsible official determine a course of action based on the recommended management adjustments outlined in the report.

 Note: The following PDFs of the Biennial Monitoring Reports in 2005, 2003, 2002, 2001, 1999 & 2000 (below) are standalone documents with their internal page numbering, which is not compliant with Section 508 of the Rehabilitation Act.
 If you need assistance with this document, please contact the Dakota Prairie Grasslands at 701-989-7300.